pvharmo/blog-jean-mercier/content/posts/en/sound-of-metal.md

   ends in Europe, in Brussels, in a comfortable and quite elegant neighborhood.
   Very intriguing, indeed.
 ---
-Without a doubt, this film is exactly what The Movie Shrink has in mind when he is looking for significant films that require an interpretation, a deeper understanding.
-Beyond the individual story about a rock-heavy metal drummer experiencing a hearing loss, this is a film about sensory balance.
-Contrasting with the usual scenes of the film in run-down America, the story ends in Europe, in Brussels, in a comfortable and quite elegant neighborhood.
-Very intriguing, indeed.

 **Sound of Metal**, an American music drama, by first-time director Darius Marder, produced in 2019, presented at the Toronto International Film Festival in September 2019, and later at the American Film Festival in Deauville in 2020, and released for limited access in November 2020.